coco0981568491/molecular-basis-of-host-recognition-of-HCoV-229E/README.md

 # Molecular basis of host recognition of human coronavirus 229E #
-These are the Jupyter Notebooks for N-glycopeptide analysis and visualization.
+These are the in-house Python scripts for N-glycopeptide analysis and visualization.